bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 that you can define on you web page to specifically improve its presence on social media.

-But that\'s for later modules.
+But that&apos;s for later modules.

 ![](images/image027.png){width="1.1618055555555555in"
 height="3.0in"}

-For now, it\'s important to know that author, description, keywords, robots and viewports metadata all play a role in the search engine optimization of web pages.
+For now, it&apos;s important to know that author, description, keywords, robots and viewports metadata all play a role in the search engine optimization of web pages.